robusta-dev/robusta/docs/index.rst

 Robusta is the Swiss Army Knife of Kubernetes troubleshooting and automation.
 You can use Robusta to:

-1. Manually troubleshoot errors, debug pods, run cpu profilers, etc
+1. Manually troubleshoot errors (debug pods, run profilers, etc)
-2. Add missing context to alerts
+2. Add missing context to alerts (logs, etc)
 3. Remediate alerts by clicking a single button in Slack
 4. Complement Prometheus with monitoring of *discrete* events like crashing pods